dgroomes/kafka-playground/kafka-consumer-abstractions/kafka-consumer-synchronous/README.md

 # kafka-consumer-synchronous

+A familiar Kafka consumer pattern that processes each record batch to completion.

 When designing and operating a system that uses Kafka, you will encounter different techniques for consuming messages.
 The most familiar pattern is synchronously polling a batch of records, processing them all, and then committing new offsets back to Kafka.
 This pattern is implemented in this module.